 Senai Cargo Terminal was constructed with a built-up area of 3,600 sq m and has a capacity to handle up to 80,000 tonnes cargo per annum.

 The runway was extended from 3,354 metres to 3,800 metres.

 Acquisition by MMC

 SATSSB was acquired 100% by MMC Corp Berhad and became part of MMC.

-Senai International Airport now handles 616 flight movements weekly, with average of 50 flight movements per day.
-Airlines operating here include Malaysia Airlines, AirAsia, Firefly, Malindo Air, Asiana Airlines and Spring Airlines which fly direct to eight domestic destinations and seven international destinations.
+Senai International Airport now handles 748 flight movements weekly, with average of 106 flight movements per day.
+Airlines operating here include Malaysia Airlines, AirAsia, Firefly, Malindo Air and Jin Air which fly direct to eleven domestic destinations and seven international destinations.

-Since the inception of Senai Airport Terminal Services Sdn Bhd, passenger throughput has been steadily climbing from 0.8 million in 2003 to 2.8 million in 2016.
-The highest jump in terms of passenger movement was in 2013 with 44.3% passengers increase, the highest among other Malaysian airports.
+Since the inception of Senai Airport Terminal Services Sdn Bhd, passenger throughput has been steadily climbing from 0.8 million in 2003 to 3.52 million in 2018 where the airport sustained a double digit Y-o-Y passenger growth of at least 10% per annum.

 With such a long runway, Senai International Airport is able to accommodate the landing of the largest passenger aircraft in the world the Airbus A380 as well as the giant cargo carrier Antonov 124.